 - Monthly account maintenance fee: None

-- Non-sufficient fund fee: $5 per item
+- Non-sufficient fund (overdraft) fee: $5 per item

-How to open a Barclays online savings account
+How to open a Barclays Online Savings account

-How Barclays online savings account compares
+How Barclays Online Savings account compares

-Barclays CD rates
+Barclays Online CD rates

-Minimum Deposit Amount
+Minimum Deposit Amount to Earn APY

 - Minimum amount to open an account: None.